Date of Policy: 17 January 2018

 - Give the child time to talk and do not probe or ask leading questions.
 Investigation is not your responsibility.

 - Do not promise to keep secrets.
 All allegations of harm or potential harm must be acted upon.
+It is likely that in reporting on safeguarding allegations we will need to pass confidential information on to third party agencies.

 - Explain to the child that you will share this information with a senior member of staff who will ensure the appropriate procedures will be followed.